cloudquery/cq-provider-aws/docs/index.md

   `organizations:ListAccountsForParent`
   `organizations:ListChildren`

 2. Have a role in each child account that has a trust policy with the admin accounts.
-The default profile name is `OrganizationAccountAccessRole`
+The default profile name is `OrganizationAccountAccessRole`.
+More information can be found [here](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html#orgs_manage_accounts_create-cross-account-role), including how to create the role if it doesn't already exist in your account

 Using AWS Organization: